Authenticate with Azure Container Registry from Azure Kubernetes Service

 You can set up the AKS to ACR integration in a few simple commands with the Azure CLI.
 This integration assigns the AcrPull role to the managed identity associated to the AKS Cluster.

 This article covers automatic authentication between AKS and ACR.
 If you need to pull an image from a private external registry, use an image pull secret.

 These examples require:

-- Owner or Azure account administrator role on the Azure subscription
+- Owner, Azure account administrator, or Azure co-adminstrator role on the Azure subscription

 - Azure CLI version 2.7.0 or later

-To avoid needing an Owner or Azure account administrator role, you can configure a managed identity manually or use an existing managed identity to authenticate ACR from AKS.
+To avoid needing an Owner, Azure account administrator, or Azure co-adminstrator role, you can use an existing managed identity to authenticate ACR from AKS.
 For more information, see Use an Azure managed identity to authenticate to an Azure container registry.

 Create a new AKS cluster with ACR integration